Can you sell your startup equity?

 The valuation on secondary marketplaces relies on market pricing established by investors and shareholders, and your shares will likely be priced at a an approximately 10 to 50% discount vs the valuation from a recent financing round.

-As a baseline, employee equity typically sells at a discount to financing round valuations because institutional investors are issued preferred stock, which is more senior and therefore more valuable on the equity stack than an employee’s common stock.
+As a baseline, employee startup equity typically sells at a discount to financing round valuations because institutional investors are issued preferred stock, which is more senior and therefore more valuable on the equity stack than an employee’s common stock.
 The steepness of the discount is uniquely determined on a company-by-company basis and is a function of factors such as general market conditions, the company’s performance, and proximity to a potential liquidity event.
 A company with strong performance and close to an IPO will likely be valued at lower discounts.

 A quick tax note: Plan ahead of time when options and restricted stock are issued or exercised to minimize potential future tax bills by utilizing the Section 83(B) election.

 What is the process for selling your startup equity?
 How long will it take?

 The first step is to gather and confirm investor interest in your equity

-Do not act upon exercising for the purposes of selling without ensuring that there are viable buyers for your shares.
+Do not act upon exercising for the purposes of selling without ensuring that there are viable buyers for your startup equity.
 Depending on the company, this can take just days for commonly transacted companies or several weeks for companies where transactions are more infrequent, or when there happens to be a dip in investor interest in the company.

 Do you have enough cash on hand to exercise your stock options (ISOs, NSOs)?